-Narrator: Little Red Riding Hood took the basket and was on her way to forest when a great wolf stepped out from behind a tree.
+Narrator: Little Red Riding Hood took the basket and was on her way to Grandmother's house.
+Little Red Riding Hood had gone but a short way into the forest when a great wolf stepped out from behind a tree.